cllckn/database-management-systems/module4/README.md

 - **SET NULL:** Sets the foreign key column to `NULL` when the referenced record is deleted.
 - **SET DEFAULT:** Sets the foreign key column to its default value when the referenced record is deleted.

-To remove the FOREIGN KEY constraint from the `"categoryID"` column:
+To remove the FOREIGN KEY constraint from the `"category"` column:
 ```sql
 ALTER TABLE "Products" DROP CONSTRAINT "productCategoryFK";